Dvidal7788/DataLynx/README.md

 <h6 align="center">char *csv_reader_index(FILE *file, uintmax_t row, uintmax_t col, bool skip_header)</h6>
 <ul>
   <h5>Purpose:</h5>
-  <h6>Allows you to index directly into a csv file, without reading the whole file into memory.</h6>
+  <h6>Allows you to index directly into a csv, read the field at that specific index, without reading the whole file into memory</h6>
   <h5>How to use function:</h5>
   <li>Input file pointer, desired row number, column number and whether or not you want to count the header as the first row (i.e. skip_header = true if you do not want to count header as 1st row).</li>
   <li>The function will read the field at that index and return it back to you as a string.</li>